StatStud/book-club/content/posts/power-versus-force.md

 These ideas were taken from the Oxford Group.

 ## Chapter 14: Chapter 14: Power in the Arts

+### Summary

+Beauty and presentation matters.
+Similar to how Jordan Peterson emphasizes the collection of art, we too should practice cultivating the elegance and refinement of beauty in all of our activities.

+### Notes

+In beholding realized beauty, a sensitivity to the beautiful is implanted in us, enabling us to discover, and create, our own asthenic rewards in the apparently disordered jumble of existence.

+Older cultures seem to have always understood the **practicality** of beauty.

+An architecturally ugly neighborhood becomes part of a feedback loop of blight and violence; the sleazy, dehumanized housing projects of urban ghettos manifest their weak patterns in squalor and crime.

+> Grace is the expression of the power of aesthetic sensitivity, and power is always manifested with grace, whether in beauty of line, style, or expression.
+We associate grace with elegance, refinement, and economy of effort.
+Gracious power patterns acknowledge and support life, and respect and uphold the dignity of others.

+It's interesting to see that people of advance consciousness are able to see beauty in all forms.
+To them, not only is all of life sacred, but all form is beauty.

 ## Chapter 15: Genius and the Power of Creativity